 Where to Eat at the Library

-• Newsfeed Cafe (Johnson Building) offers beverages, pastries, sandwiches, snacks, and salads.
+- Newsfeed Cafe (Johnson Building) offers beverages, freshly-made pastries, sandwiches, snacks, and salads.

-• Tea Room Lounge (McKim Building) offers tea-infused cocktails such as the Ginger Lemony Snicket, wine, and beer, and upscale bar food such cheese and charcuterie boards, smoked salmon tartines, and pecan tarts.
+- Map Room Tea Lounge (McKim Building) offers craft coctails with house-made vermouths, cordials, and upscale bar food such cheese and charcuterie boards, crispy cauliflower, smoked salmon tartines, and lemon meringue tarts.

-• Courtyard Tea Room (McKim Building) serves Afternoon Tea (Wednesday - Friday) and Copley Tea (Saturday - Sunday).
+- Courtyard Tea Room (McKim Building) serves Afternoon Tea (Wednesday - Friday) and Copley Tea (Saturday - Sunday) in a beautiful light-filled room.
 Modeled after an English-style High Tea, the seasonal prix-fixe menus include a first course of soup or salad, fancy sandwiches (such as lobster, smoked salmon, chicken salad), scones served with Devonshire cream, lemon curd, and orange preserves, and petits fours.

 Outside the library on Boylston Street, you can usually find at least one food truck serving lunch on weekdays.